What MKs wish their supporting churches knew

 So how do you reach out to a missionary kid who is on home assignment?

 For starters, let's just admit that it's not easy or natural.
 They come to you from a completely different world and are going through a culture shock that neither you nor they understand.
-Still, there are significant things you can do to help:
+Still, there are meaningful things you can do to help:

 Third-culture kids